2026 Fall ECOSYSTEM BUILDER SUMMIT

 About Richmond, Virginia

-Richmond is fiercely local — more local restaurants than chains, more independent stores than franchises, an arts district that grew from the ground up.
-That's not an accident.
-It's a value system.
-And it's the same spirit that built a startup ecosystem rooted in connection and a deep love of place.
-This is where Lighthouse Network — a nationally recognized accelerator — was founded by an SCN founding member.
+Richmond is fiercely local — more local restaurants than chains, more independent stores than franchises, an arts district that is digging in to reconnect and rejuvenate a struggling downtown – all set the story for a masterclass in love of place.
+This is where Lighthouse Network, a nationally recognized accelerator, was founded by an SCN founding member.
 Where Capital One chose to put down roots and show up.
 Where CarMax, Dominion Energy, and Genworth were born and scaled.
-Richmond earns this theme.
+Richmond earns this the theme: In Community.

 This city also has a complicated history.
 It was the capital of the Confederacy, it built confederate statues along Monument Avenue to intimidate Black residents, and it gerrymandered a neighborhood to contain the Black vote.
 That neighborhood, Jackson Ward, rose into one of America's great Black Wall Streets, most notably named “The Harlem of the South.”
 Maggie Walker — the first woman to charter a bank in the United States — built her legacy here.
 The Hippodrome hosted James Brown and Cab Calloway.